Improved Stability Estimates and Flight Time Predictions Using Higher-Order Transverse Discontinuity Mapping in Hybrid Dynamical Systems: Lyapunov exponents

 \subsection{Pair impact oscillator}

-Along similar lines, the stability analysis of the pair-impact oscillator described in Sec. \ref{sec 3} is carried out.
-The cart is assumed to have a width of $\nu = 2.0$ and oscillates with a frequency of $\omega = 1.0$.
-The point mass object moves freely on this cart unless it impacts the cart wall at $\nu = \pm \nu/2$.
-At this instant of impact there is a instantaneous reversal of velocity with a coefficient of restitution $r = 0.7$ as defined in Eq. \eqref{eq 19}.
-Figures \ref{fig 13} and \ref{fig 14} show the state space trajectories and both the LEs for two values of amplitude $\alpha = 1.0$ and $\alpha = 1.5$.
-For $\alpha = 1.0$, the orbit is stable with negative LEs while $\alpha = 1.5$ results in a chaotic orbit for which the largest LE is positive.
-For this system, the mapped entities can be analytically expressed as Eq. \eqref{eq 22}.
-Here, $y_i$ are the components of the perturbed vector and as before $v_-$ is the velocity $\dot{x} = 0$ at instant of impact, $t_0$.
+Stability analysis of the pair-impact oscillator described in Eq. \eqref{eq 24} is carried out next.
+The cart has a width of $\nu = 2.0$, oscillating with a frequency of $\omega = 1.0$.
+The point mass moves freely on this cart unless it impacts the cart wall at $\nu = \pm \nu/2$.
+At this instant of impact, there is an instantaneous reversal of velocity with a coefficient of restitution $r = 0.7$ defined in Eq. \eqref{eq 24}.
+Figs. \ref{fig 12}(a) and (c) show the state space trajectories while Figs. \ref{fig 12}(b) and (d) are the LE spectrum for two cases of $\alpha = 1.0$ and $\alpha = 1.5$.
+For $\alpha = 1.0$, the orbit is stable with negative LEs, while $\alpha = 1.5$ results in a chaotic orbit with a positive LLE.
+For this system, the mapping is defined by Eq. \eqref{eq 26}.
+Here, $y_i$ are the components of the perturbed vector, and as before, $v$ is the velocity $\dot{x} = 0$ at the instant of impact, $t_i$.

-Now, Fig. \ref{fig 15}(a) shows a bifurcation plot where the impact velocity at steady state is plotted against the corresponding oscillation amplitude $\alpha$.
-For the bifurcation diagram, the velocity of the point mass object $\dot{y}$ is stored at the instant of impact when $y = \pm \nu/2$ for varying $\alpha$.
-The bifurcation parameter $\alpha$ ranges from $0.5$ to $2.0$.
-In Fig. \ref{fig 15}(b), the LE spectrum against $\alpha$ is shown by integrating for $6000$ impacts.
-The LEs for the first $3000$ impacts has been discarded in the computations.
+Fig. \ref{fig 13}(a) shows a bifurcation diagram where the impact velocity at steady state is plotted against the corresponding oscillation amplitude $\alpha$.
+Here, the velocity of the point mass $\dot{y}$ is recorded at the instant of impact when $y = \pm \nu/2$ for varying $\alpha$.
+The bifurcation parameter ranges between $0.5 \leq \alpha \leq 2.0$.
+Fig. \ref{fig 13}(b) is the corresponding LE spectrum vs. $\alpha$ for the first $6000$ impacts (the first $3000$ impacts are discarded).
 Positive values of LLEs indicate that the underlying orbit is chaotic for the corresponding oscillation amplitude, $\alpha$.